macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 > I think this was largely an artifact of how I described the composition in the last version of the manuscript.
 Basically, each assembly contributes about 25% of the final assembly.
 So technically SPAdes does contribute more to the final assembly that do the other 2, but I think this is largely a function of the fact that we use 2 different kmer lengths.

-> About the alternative explanation B. I looked a few hundred scored clusters, and no ties were observed (at the top end).
+> About the alternative explanation B. I looked a few hundred scored clusters, and no ties were observed (at the high-scoring end).
 The scores are reported to 5 significant digits, so a lot of room to be different.
+In the case of ties, the 1st contig is selected in the list or transcripts.
+This list comes from OrthoFinder, and is populated in random order (per David Emms, the Orthofinder developer).
+So, I don't think B is likely.
+Alternative C: I've made a new Table 2 which reports the number of unique transcripts, which is a very small number relative to the total number of transcripts.
+I also wondered if it might be due to the fact that there are just more SPAdes transcripts to chose from (higher contig number).
+In some cases that number of SPAdes transcripts exceeds other assembles (this is try especially for SPAdes kmer=55), this is n

 ## Reviewer 3
 #### Basic reporting